 Where can you get a business loan?

 The Small Business Administration (SBA) recommends consulting with an accountant and attorney to figure out the fair market value of the target firm you wish to purchase.
-These experts can help you negotiate a deal with the right wording for a letter of intent to purchase an enterprise.
+These experts can help you negotiate a deal with the proper wording for a letter of intent to purchase an enterprise.
 They will also clarify any questions you have about tax issues.

 Additional Ways to Finance Buying A Business

-One of the key lending sources for a small business is the SBA, which issues loans and lines of credit.
+One of the vital lending sources for a small business is the SBA, which issues loans and lines of credit.
 Companies most likely to secure these loans earn $150,000 in annual revenue and have a business credit score of at least 600.

 Some buyers are successful by negotiating directly with the seller.
 Other financing options include borrowing from friends and partnering with investors.